UPOCR: Towards Unified Pixel-Level OCR Interface: More Visualization

 \section{More Visualization}

 In this section, we provide more qualitative results on text removal, text segmentation, and tampered text detection tasks in Figs.~\ref{fig:text_removal}, \ref{fig:text_seg}, and \ref{fig:ttd}, respectively.
-It can be seen that the proposed UPOCR simultaneously excels in multiple tasks with a unified single model.
+It can be seen that the proposed UPOCR simultaneously excels in multiple tasks using a unified single model without task- or benchmark-specific finetuning.
+Especially in the first row in Fig.~\ref{fig:text_removal}, our method demonstrates superiority in tackling tiny and densely distributed text.

 Moreover, in addition to Fig.~\ref{fig:task_prompt} of the main paper, we supplement more visualizations of three-task outputs using the test set of Tampered-IC13~\cite{wang2022detecting} in Fig.~\ref{fig:three_task}.
 Specifically, all tasks are conducted with a single UPOCR model using corresponding task prompts.
 As demonstrated by the visualizations, UPOCR can effectively perform diverse tasks on the same input image, indicating the proposed learnable task prompts adequately guide the generation process of the decoder.